sjspielman/tasty/README.md

 First, you will need to create a new repository using the [`Use the template` button](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template).
 This will create a new repository with the same layout as this template repository under the user or organization you choose as the owner of the repository; if you are a Data Lab member running an internal training workshop, the `AlexsLemonade` organization should be the owner.

-We recommend setting the new repository to private (the rendered GitHub Pages website will still be public!).
+If you are using GitHub from a paid tier account (e.g., GitHub Pro, GitHub Team, or GitHub Enterprise), you can set the visibility of this repository as private; the associated GitHub Pages website will still be public.
+However, if you are using GitHub from a _free_ account (e.g., GitHub Free for individuals or organizations), you must set the visibility of this repository as public in order for GitHub Pages to be visible, as described in this [documentation](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages).

 ## Customizing the new repository for an individual training workshop